Market Manipulation Rules and IPO Underpricing

 54 Pages Posted: 11 Sep 2020 Last revised: 20 Dec 2020

 Date Written: August 2, 2020

-Using a large sample of 13,674 initial public offerings (IPOs) from 37 countries, we find that trading rules on market manipulation reduce IPO underpricing.
+Using a large sample of 13,459 initial public offerings (IPOs) from 37 countries, we find that trading rules on market manipulation reduce IPO underpricing.
 The effect is weaker for IPOs certified by reputable intermediaries, in countries with greater shareholder rights protection, better financial reporting quality, and after the adoption of International Financial Reporting Standards.
-Better trading rules on market manipulation are also related to higher IPO proceeds, lower investment bank fees, and better long-term post-IPO performance.
+Better trading rules on market manipulation are also related to higher IPO proceeds, subscription-level, and trading volume, lower IPO listing fees, and better long-term post-IPO performance.
 Our findings are consistent with the notion that exchange trading rules mitigate information asymmetry problems for investors, resulting in lower IPO underpricing.

 JEL Classification: G10, G14, G15, G30